Showing posts sorted by relevance for query Octopus. Sort by date Show all posts

 Of the plural

-Lindsay Lohan with former special friend Samantha Ronson at a charity fundraiser for the Children’s Miracle Network, Lotus Lounge, Washington DC, October 2008.
+Lindsay Lohan (left) with former special friend Samantha Ronson (righT) at a charity fundraiser for the Children’s Miracle Network, Lotus Lounge, Washington DC, October 2008.

-By 1968, the makers of the Lotus Formula One and sports cars responded to having their machinery called Loti and Lotaux by issuing a press release advising the company would henceforth adopt Lotus as both plural and possessive and hinted everyone should do the same.
-Lotus thought all others, including the historically correct Lotuses, “horrible words”.
-The press release had no effect.
+By 1968, the makers of the Lotus Formula One and sports cars responded to having their machinery called (in the plural) Loti & Lotuses (whether Lotaux ever appeared isn't known) by issuing a press release advising the company would henceforth adopt "Lotus" as both plural and possessive, hinting all others should do the same.
+To make sure everyone got the point, the company condemned both loti and the etymologically correct lotuses as: “horrible words”.
+The press release seems to have had no effect.

 The footnote: The Lotus 43